Liberty Latin America in bid to acquire Millicom

-NEW YORK/FRANKFURT (Reuters) - Liberty Latin America Ltd (LILA.O), a wireless and cable operator in South America and the Caribbean, has approached peer Millicom International Cellular SA TIGOsdb.ST with an acquisition offer, Millicom said on Monday.
+NEW YORK/FRANKFURT (Reuters) - Liberty Latin America Ltd (LILA.O), a wireless and cable operator in South America and the Caribbean, has approached peer Millicom International Cellular SA (TIGOsdb.ST) with an acquisition offer, Millicom said on Monday.

 Millicom’s statement came hours after Reuters first reported on the negotiations.
 The deal would create one of the largest telecommunications carriers in Latin America, giving the combined company more heft to compete with some of the region’s biggest players, such as America Movil (AMXL.MX), Telefonica SA (TEF.MC) and AT&T Inc (T.N).